 Interference by other software.
 Some programs alter the printer setup with special format commands or fail to reset a printer to its default settings when finished.
 Try resetting your printer by turning it off and then on again before printing from WillMaker.

 Network printers.
 If your printer is part of a network, the network itself may have special commands.
 Your system administrator may need to alter some settings.

-Make sure you have the current version of your software by running Web Update.
-For more on running Web Update, see "How do I keep Quicken WillMaker current and up to date?" below.)
+Make sure you have the current version of your software by restarting WillMaker.
+If you are connected to the internet your program will check to make sure you have the latest version.
+For more on running updates, see "How do I keep WillMaker current and up to date?" below.

 Get the latest printer driver.
 Check your printer manufacturer's website to make sure you have the current version of your printer driver.

 Windows: The program's registry settings may be corrupt.
 To fix it, start the program while holding down the CTRL key.
 Doing this will reset the program's registry settings to their default values.